knuxify/fxtumblr/docker/README.md

   ```
 - Set the configuration options as needed.
 - Run with regular docker compose options: `docker compose up` to start, `docker compose down` to stop.

+To update the container:

+- `git pull` the latest version of fxtumblr.
+- Pass the `--build` flag to `docker compose up` and let it rebuild the containers.

+### Running statstool

+You can run statstool with `docker compose run fxtumblr /opt/fxtumblr/statstool.py`.